 1. Stop talking about “every man’s battle” and start talking about Christ in you

 Yes, many men struggle with lust.
 But not all do.
 And whatever we focus on expands.
 Are we focusing on the sin, or are we focusing on Christ?
 In the parable of the sower, many seeds failed to grow well because they were choked by the weeds.
 Instead of focusing on the sun, they looked at all the trouble around them.
 When we make lust sound like it’s inevitable–like it’s something that every guy will face and will never really defeat–then we lose the battle before we engage.

 But if we teach people to look to the power of the Holy Spirit in all aspects of their lives, then they will feel like the battle with lust is one that they can win.

 2. Treat men who don’t struggle with lust as the ideal, not as bogeymen who don’t exist

 When I make a comment that I know men who can go to a beach and not lust after anyone, I am often told that I am wrong.
 I don’t really know those men’s hearts.
 I am a woman and I don’t really understand, and those men are lying to me.
 All guys struggle.

 Jesus did not struggle with lust.
 Paul did not struggle with lust.
-As I showed yesterday, the Bible presents a lust-free life as the normal condition for a redeemed man.
+As I showed in my Every Man’s Battle series, the Bible presents a lust-free life as the normal condition for a redeemed man.
 So let’s start talking about real men being men who see women as whole people, not real men being men who struggle with lust.